-Whether you use your RV for recreation, work, long-term travel, or residence, the vehicle can be one of the most important items in your life.
-Keeping it maintained and in good working order is the top priority for ensuring you get the absolute most out of the money you’ve already invested in the RV.
-That being said, periodically replacing your roof can be a daunting task, both materially and financially, and it’s not always clear how best to approach this problem.
+Whether you use your RV for recreation, work, long-term travel, or residence, it can be one of the most important items in your life.
+Maintaining and in good working order is the top priority for ensuring you get the most out of the money you’ve invested in it.
+That being said, periodically replacing your roof can be daunting, materially and financially, and it’s not always clear how best to approach this problem.

-You should expect your RV roof to wear out and become damaged over time, even if no specific events cause significant damage to the roof all at once.
-Every so often, you must take the time to inspect your roof and gauge its current level of wear.
-When the outer material begins flaking off, you must repair or replace it right away to ensure you prevent more significant damage down the road.
+You should expect your RV roof to wear out and become damaged over time, even if no specific events cause significant damage all at once.
+Every so often, you must inspect your roof and gauge its current level of wear.
+When the outer material begins flaking off, you must repair or replace it immediately to prevent more significant damage down the road.

-In this article, we’ll discuss many of the questions you’ll want to answer before you begin this process.
+This article will discuss many questions you’ll want to answer before you begin this process.
 We’ll give you an overview of what a replacement might look like if you do it yourself.
-After reading, you’ll be able to decide for yourself whether you’d like to take this project on, or if you’re better off hiring a professional to handle the task.
+After reading, you can decide whether to take this project on or hire a professional to handle the task.

 RV Roof Replacement Materials

-Before we go any further, let’s establish exactly which roofs we’re talking about.
-Today we’ll be looking at options concerning rubber roof systems.
-This includes both TPO and EPDM systems, as well as any vinyl system you might be working with.
+Before proceeding, let’s establish exactly which roofs we’re discussing.
+Today, we’ll examine options for rubber roof systems, including TPO and EPDM systems and any vinyl system you might be working with.

 Your roof could be covered in aluminum or fiberglass.
 If that’s the case, congratulations!
 These materials wear out much less quickly than the more common rubber roofs.
 However, just because they’re more durable does not mean these roofs never have damage or need repair.
-It’s still important that you inspect your roof frequently and that you be ready to repair or replace any damage you notice.
+You must inspect your roof frequently and be ready to repair or replace any damage you notice.

-For those who do have rubber roofs, keep reading and we’ll dive into all your options when it comes to replacement, including the best roof coatings.
+For those who do have rubber roofs, keep reading.
+We’ll discuss all your replacement options, including the best roof coatings.

 Financial Concerns

-When you notice there’s damage to your roof, whether it’s routine degeneration or acute damage, you’ll first need to decide whether you’re going to do a full replacement or a simple repair job.
-The financial implications here are significant, with repairs obviously being much less expensive than the replacement.
+When you notice damage to your roof, whether it’s routine degeneration or acute damage, you’ll first need to decide whether to do a full replacement or a simple repair job.
+The financial implications are significant, with repairs being much less expensive than replacement.

-If you’re confident that damage is limited to one small part of your roof, repair kits can be purchased for as little as $20 which will do a pretty good job of patching up the roof.
-RVpartscountry.com has a wide selection of repair membranes that come with their own sealants and are easy to install on your own.
-You, of course, have the option of enlisting a professional for this small job, and in that case, you’ll be paying for labor in addition to the parts, significantly increasing the cost.
+If you’re confident that damage is limited to one small part of your roof, repair kits can be purchased for as little as $20, and they will do a pretty good job of patching up the roof.
+RVpartscountry.com has a wide selection of repair membranes that come with their sealants and are easy to install on your own.
+Of course, you can enlist a professional for this small job, and in that case, you’ll be paying for labor in addition to the parts, significantly increasing the cost.

-When it comes to a replacement, you’re looking at a much greater total cost, to be sure.
-Quotes among professionals in your area will vary, of course, but generally, you’ll be looking at $3,000 to $6,000 in total cost if you’re hiring someone else to replace your roof.
-This number will change to account for the size of your roof, it’s exact material, any special considerations like any additional damage that may have occurred before the replacement.
+To be sure, you’re looking at a much greater total cost for a replacement.
+Of course, quotes among professionals in your area will vary, but generally, you’ll be looking at $3,000 to $6,000 in total cost if you hire someone else to replace your roof.
+This number will change to account for the size of your roof, its exact material, and any special considerations, like any additional damage that may have occurred before the replacement.

 That number might seem steep, and it’s worth considering that the single biggest line item on your bill will be the labor of the professional you hire.
-That means taking on this project yourself could save you a significant amount of money.
-We’ll get deeper into the tools and materials you’ll need very shortly, but generally speaking, we’d expect folks who already have a well-stocked toolkit to spend about $1,000 to $1,500 on parts if they look to do this project on their own.
+That means taking on this project yourself could save you significant money.
+We’ll get deeper into the tools and materials you need shortly.
+Still, generally speaking, we’d expect folks with a well-stocked toolkit to spend about $1,000 to $1,500 on parts if they want to do this project independently.

-Before you decide to go down the DIY route, though, know that this is not a project for beginners.
-The tasks to complete a replacement are challenging and some are dangerous, given that you’ll be up on the roof of your vehicle while working.
+Before you go down the DIY route, know this is not a project for beginners.
+The tasks to complete a replacement are challenging, and some are dangerous, given that you’ll be up on the roof of your vehicle while working.
 If this work is done poorly, you can cause more damage to your roof quite easily, and that’s nothing to sniff at.

-Working with a professional can save time and quite a bit of hassle, but at significant expense to you.
-Let’s explore deeper what this project will entail if you decide to go ahead on your own.
+Working with a professional can save time and a lot of hassle, but it comes at a significant expense.
+Let’s explore deeper what this project will entail if you decide to go it alone.

 Tools

-If you have a well-stocked toolkit already, you probably have most of what you need for this project.
-But let’s take a look at exactly what we’ll need.
+If you already have a well-stocked toolkit, you probably have most of what you need for this project.
+But let’s take a look at precisely what we’ll need.
 Generally speaking, you’ll want to have:

 - Power drill